-The most famed version of the Alps template in America is National Golf Links’s 3rd hole.
-From the start, a player is thrown off with the diagonal fairway that is heavily bunkered short and long making a precise tee shot a must.
-A tee shot to the left will shorten the hole but make the 2nd shot approach more severely uphill, while a tee shot down the right side will leave a less severe approach over the Alps hill and a peek at the green.
-From there, a player is faced with a blind approach to the subtle punchbowl green that is guarded by deep sahara bunkering.
+The most famous of the Alps template in America is National Golf Links’s 3rd hole.
+From the start, a player is thrown off with the diagonal fairway that is heavily bunkered short and long, making a precise tee shot a must.
+A tee shot to the left will shorten the hole but makes the approach even more uphill.
+Tee shots down the right side will leave a less severe approach over the Alps hill and a peek at the green.
+The subtle punchbowl green is guarded by deep bunkering short of the putting surface.

 The 3rd tee shot - Photo Credit: Jon Cavalier